WebAssembly/binaryen/README.md

    for JavaScript, CSS, etc., all of which are language-specific (an example of such an optimization is block return value generation in `SimplifyLocals`).

-Compilers built using Binaryen include
+Compilers using Binaryen include:

  * [`asm2wasm`](https://github.com/WebAssembly/binaryen/blob/master/src/asm2wasm.h) which compiles asm.js to WebAssembly
- * [`AssemblyScript`](https://github.com/AssemblyScript/assemblyscript) which compiles TypeScript to Binaryen IR
+ * [`AssemblyScript`](https://github.com/AssemblyScript/assemblyscript) which compiles a subset of TypeScript to WebAssembly
  * [`wasm2js`](https://github.com/WebAssembly/binaryen/blob/master/src/wasm2js.h) which compiles WebAssembly to JS
  * [`Asterius`](https://github.com/tweag/asterius) which compiles Haskell to WebAssembly
+ * ['Grain'](https://github.com/grain-lang/grain) which compiles Grain to WebAssembly

 Binaryen also provides a set of **toolchain utilities** that can